 Do you like going out with friends on the weekend?
 Enjoying a beverage together?
-Going out to dinner with friends and romantic prospects when you want to?
+Going out to dinner with friends and or on a date?
 Maybe you even like day trips out with friends?
 If so, you and I aren’t going to see eye to eye on this.

 See, I used to be like you.
-I used to enjoy going out with my buddies, watching movies in the theater and buying groceries in a store.
-Social lives cost money, though, so I thought I might make some extra pocket money by utilizing my language skills.
-I put myself out there as a freelance translator hoping I could easily translate a few brochures or instruction manuals for hapless housewives who accidentally bought a Chinese product and can’t figure out how to use it.
+I used to enjoy going out with my buddies, going to the cinema and heading out for a spot of shopping.
+The thing is, social lives don’t come cheap, so I thought I might make some extra pocket money by utilizing my language skills.
+I put myself out there as a freelance translator hoping I could easily translate a few brochures or instruction manuals for hapless shoppers who accidentally bought a Chinese product and can’t figure out how to use it.